cloudflare/cloudflare-docs/content/dns/additional-options/dns-zone-defaults.md

 For secondary zones:

-- [Secondary DNS override](/dns/zone-setups/zone-transfers/cloudflare-as-secondary/proxy-traffic/): Enable the option use Cloudflare [proxy](/dns/manage-dns-records/reference/proxied-dns-records/) and add `CNAME` records at your zone apex.
+- [Secondary DNS override](/dns/zone-setups/zone-transfers/cloudflare-as-secondary/proxy-traffic/): Enable the options to use Cloudflare [proxy](/dns/manage-dns-records/reference/proxied-dns-records/) and add `CNAME` records at your zone apex.

-{{<Aside type="note">}}
-Multi-provider DNS does not apply as a setting for secondary zones, as this is already a required behaviour for this setup.
+Multi-provider DNS does not apply as a setting for secondary zones, as this is already a required behaviour for this setup. `SOA` record and the `NS` record TTL are defined on your external DNS provider and only transferred into Cloudflare.
-{{</Aside>}}